xXHunterRaiXx/countries-api-project-may-2025/README.md

 **Frontend**

 - **Languages:**
+  CSS
+  JAVASCRIPT
+  HTML
 - **Framework:**
+  REACT

 - **Deployment:**
+  NETIFY
+  RENDER

 **Server/API**

 - **Languages:**
+  SQL
 - **Framework:**
+  await
+  asyn
 - **Deployment:**
+  NEON
+  FIDDLE

 **Database**

 - **Languages:**
+  SQL
 - **Deployment:**
+  NODE

 ## 💭 Reflections

 - What did you learn?

+I learned about the found
+i learned about filturing
+i learned how to make api with sql

 - What are you proud of?

+I am proud to finish tthe project

 - What was challenging?

+i found it challenging to turn the country card to show one country

 - Any future ideas for how you'd continue building the project?

+I want to do more with the css i want to make the button to go back to previous page aka home page

 ## 🙌 Credits

 Did anyone or anything help you?
 Shout out tutorials or teammates.
+ARIANA
+ANNIECANNONS
+PHIL